capital of Kefalonia where a large proportion of the island's

 the stone walls are missing, there is nothing to stop you

-from driving over the edge, to make crossing more difficult local
+from driving over the edge, the crossing is even more difficult as local

 fishermen stand on the bridge with their fishing rods casting

-to avoid them and keep an eye on oncoming traffic certainly
+to avoid them and keeping an eye on oncoming traffic certainly

 kept me very alert!